Soil Science Society of America

 The Soil Science Society of America (SSSA), is the largest soil-specific society in the United States.
 It was formed in 1936 from the merger of the Soils Section of the American Society of Agronomy and the American Soil Survey Association.
 The Soils Section of ASA became the official Americas section of the International Union of Soil Sciences in 1934, a notable role which SSSA continues to fulfill.

 Mission

 The mission of the Society is: "1) to enhance the sustainability of soils, the environment, and society by integrating diverse scientific disciplines and principles in soil science for the wise stewardship of soil and natural resources, and 2) to advance the discovery, practice, and profession of soil science through excellence in the acquisition and application of knowledge to address challenges facing society, in the training and professional development of soil scientists, and in the education of, and communication to a diverse citizenry."

 Publications

 SSSA publishes peer-reviewed scholarly journals, magazines, and books for a variety of audiences.
-SSSA publications are available in the ACSESS Digital Library.
+SSSA publications are available in the Wiley Online Library.